pupil-labs/pupil-docs/alpha-lab/tag-aligner/index.md

 ## Working With Aligned Poses

-You have now expanded the analysis possibilities of Neon + RIM to the third dimension!
+You have now expanded the analysis possibilities of Neon + Reference Image Mapper to the third dimension!

 After running the Tag Aligner tool, you will find a file in the recording folder, called "aligned_poses.csv", with the scaled and aligned poses of the scene camera over time.